What is Capital Structure?

 #1 – Equity Share Capital

 - It is the most common form of the capital structure, wherein the owner’s contribution is reflected.
-It the first amount introduced by the owners into the business of the entity.
+It is the first amount the owners introduce into the entity’s business.

 #2 – Debt

 - Debt is the amount borrowed by the entity from the outsiders for business.
-The debt holders are liable to paid interest before payment of taxes to the government.
+The debt holders are liable to pay interest before paying taxes to the government.

-- In case of liquidation of the entity, debt holders can preference payment before the shareholders of the entity.
+- In liquidation of the entity, debt holders can prefer payment before the entity’s shareholders.